stacks-network/stacks-core/blockstack_cli/README.md

 <a name="overview"/>
 ## Overview

-`opendig` is a command-line tool that extends the functionality of `dig` to be compatible with the Open Name System.
+`opendig` is a command-line tool that extends the functionality of `dig` to be compatible with the Openname System.
 Specifically, it adds support for the resolution of blockchain user handles.

 ONS extends DNS in a backwards-compatible way by supporting the registration and resolution of: